 In a large frying pan, heat a drizzle of olive oil over a medium-high heat.
 Add the pork mince and cook, breaking up with a spoon, until browned, 4-5 minutes.

 SPICY!
 Add less of the spice blend if you are sensitive to heat!
-Add the Mexican Fiesta spice blend, garlic, carrot, sweetcorn and black beans to the pan with the pork and stir to combine.
+Add the Mexican Fiesta spice blend, garlic, capsicum, carrot, sweetcorn and black beans to the pan with the pork and stir to combine.
 Cook until the garlic is fragrant, 1 minute.